sayedihashimi/template-sample/README.md

 ### How to add an icon to be shown in Visual Studio

 To add an icon, you will need to declare that in the `ide.host.json` file.
+The icon file should be a `.png` file.
 The icon file should be in, or under, the `.template.config` folder.
 In the `ide.host.json` file declare the icon property as shown.

 ```json